alxmsl/OdnoklassnikiClient/README.en.md

 ```

 You could see example [oauth2.uri.php](/examples/oauth2.uri.php) about uri creation, and
  [oauth2.authorize.php](/examples/oauth2.authorize.php) about code authentication.
-Already you could use completed
+Also you could use completed
  script [authorize.php](/bin/authorize.php)

 ```